Chart Color Schemes

 An assessment of population growth drivers in St Agnes reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population of the St Agnes (SA) statistical area (Lv2) is around 4,448, reflecting an increase of 215 people since the 2021 Census.
-This growth represents a 5.1% increase from the previously reported population of 4,233 in 2021.
-The change is inferred from AreaSearch's estimation of the resident population at 4,283 as of June 2024, along with validation of five new addresses since the Census date.
-This results in a population density ratio of 1,710 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Over the past decade, from 2015 to 2025, St Agnes has shown resilient growth patterns with an annual compound growth rate of 0.6%, outperforming its SA3 area.
-The primary driver of population growth in recent periods was overseas migration, contributing approximately 86.0% of overall population gains.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of St Agnes as of Feb 2026 is estimated at around 4,463.
+This reflects an increase of 230 people since the 2021 Census, which reported a population of 4,233.
+The change is inferred from the resident population of 4,283 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 12 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,716 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Over the past decade, St Agnes has demonstrated resilient growth patterns with a compound annual growth rate of 0.7%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 86.0% of overall population gains during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data and adjusted using weighted aggregation methods from LGA to SA2 levels.
-Looking ahead, the St Agnes (SA) area is expected to experience population growth of around 480 persons by 2041, reflecting a total increase of approximately 7.6% over the 17-year period based on aggregated SA2-level projections.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Anticipating future population dynamics, a population increase just below the median of statistical areas analysed is expected for St Agnes, with the suburb expected to grow by 478 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.4% in total over the 17 years.

 Frequently Asked Questions - Population